cloudops/co-website/content/english/blog/why-you-need-a-devops-transformation-to-survive/index.md

 <p>Software releases have traditionally passed through siloed tasks separated by walls of confusion.
 Product, development, QA, and operations teams are rarely aligned as there is an inherent conflict of interest between developers wanting change and operators wanting stability.</p>

 <p>Software releases are delayed as any problem in the delivery pipeline has cascading effects.
 This results in an overall decrease in release velocity, code quality, and efficiency as well as a release cycle burdened with process.
-The final features or products released to customers are not in sync with market requirements, which can have dramatically negative impacts on the ability of a business to remain competitive. &nbsp;</p>
+The final features or products released to customers are not in sync with market requirements, which can have dramatically negative impacts on the ability of a business to remain competitive.</p>

 <img src="/images/blog/post/Siloed-tasks-of-traditional-IT-separated-by-walls-of-confusion.png"><figcaption>Siloed tasks of traditional IT separated by walls of confusion</figcaption>